-Ceramides are like cement that hold together the protective wall of skin cells.
-It ensures that the skin’s protective barrier is long-lasting and keeps the moisture inside.
-Unfortunately for us, the amount of ceramides in the skin decreases with age.
-Also, the quantity of polyunsaturated fatty acids that give ceramides elasticity and mobility decreases, they are replaced by saturated fatty acids that create more stiffness.
+Ceramides are like cement that holds together the body’s protective wall of skin cells.
+They are essential in maintaining your skin’s protective qualities and keeping moisture inside the body.
+Unfortunately, the amount of ceramides in our skin decreases with age.
+The amount of polyunsaturated fatty acids that give elasticity and mobility to ceramides also decreases.
+They are replaced by saturated fatty acids, causing stiffness of the skin.

 Most LUMI products have hemp oil in them.

-Recent studies have shown that millions of bacteria living on the skin`s surface play a huge role in skin health.
-Microbiota is a common factor.
-It is the first line of defense against environmental damage.
-The balance of this ecosystem, which involves active cooperation between our immune system and beneficial bacteria, is crucial for maintaining the health and youth of the skin.
-Numerous studies have found a direct link between an imbalanced bacterial ecosystem and problematic skin.
+Recent studies have shown that the millions of bacteria living on the surface of the skin play a vital role in skin health.
+The collection of microorganisms is the first line of defence against environmental damage to the skin.
+The balance of this ecosystem, involving active cooperation between our immune system and beneficial bacteria, is crucial for maintaining healthy and youthful skin.
+Numerous studies have found a direct link between an imbalanced bacterial ecosystem and skin issues.

-Lactic acid helps to maintain hyaluronic acid levels and stimulate collagen and elastin, making the skin more viable and tighter.
-Lactic acid gently exfoliates the aged skin on the surface layer and rejuvenates the skin giving it an even complexion.
+Lactic acid helps maintain hyaluronic acid levels in the body.
+It stimulates collagen and elastin, making skin more viable and firm.
+By gently exfoliating the aged surface layer of our skin, lactic acid promotes skin renewal and a more even skin tone.
 Lactic acid helps to maintain the correct, slightly acidic pH level, which is necessary for a balanced skin ecosystem.

-Hyaluronic acid binds water molecules – hydrates the skin, and gives elasticity.
-Mixing hyaluronic acid with water in a laboratory produces a gel-like and very springy consistency.
-The skin of a child is equally flexible and elastic.
-Unfortunately, as people get older, their skin loses hyaluronic acid, dries out, and develops wrinkles.
-Fortunately, it is possible to add more hyaluronic acid with skincare, if the molecules used are of the correct size.
+Hyaluronic acid binds water to the skin, providing moisture and elasticity.
+When hyaluronic acid is mixed with water in a laboratory, the resulting substance has a gel-like, springy consistency.
+Children’s skin is also flexible and elastic.
+Unfortunately, as people get older, hyaluronic acid levels decrease, skin dries out, and forms wrinkles.
+Thankfully, it’s possible to increase levels of hyaluronic acid in the body through skin care, provided the molecules used are of the correct size.

 Free radicals are like solitary particles that circulate through tissues and seek bonds.
-It is harmful if they create a bond with vital molecules, such as DNA or collagen (which gives elasticity to the skin) making them break down.
+These particles can bond with vital molecules, such as DNA or collagen (which gives elasticity to the skin), causing them to break down.
 Fortunately, our bodies have a pretty effective system that uses antioxidants to control the entire process.

-If you want to be sure you have enough antioxidants, it is wise to get them through food and skincare.
-Vitamins A, C, and E are all effective antioxidants; none is favored over the others.
-Mixing them works best in skincare.
+It is recommended to get additional antioxidants through food and skincare.
+Vitamins A, C, and E are all effective antioxidants; none is favoured over the others.
+A combination of these works best in skincare.